 Once you clean your wound throughly, consider applying an antibiotic ointment like Betadine.
 Then, secure the dressing with a gauge and ensure to change it daily until healed.

-Summer cycling tips for beginners:
+Summer cycling tips for beginners in India:

 Summers are the best time to go cycling.
 But don’t be mistaken.
 You failing to dress up correctly for the occasion can leave you in trouble.
 Following these few cycling tips for beginners will make all the difference in going that extra mile and keep the fun between your legs.